raito-io/raito-io.github.io/docs/guides/access.md

         //   version: "v${{ steps.raito_version.outputs.CLI_VERSION }}"

       - name: access sync
-        run: raito access --config-file raito.yml --access-file access.yml
+        run: raito access
 ```
 {% endraw %}

 Now that all files have been created, you can commit them and push them to a remote branch.
-You can test if everything that has been tested locally is also working in the GitHub environment.
-Merge your changes to the `main` branch, and you should see a successful run of the Raito CLI in the GitHub Actions environment.
+Once you merge your changes into the `main` branch of your repository, the workflow will start and call the Raito CLI to update the roles in Snowflake.
+You should be able to see the Github Actions workflow run and the logs of the Raito CLI under the 'Actions' tab on the Github page of your repository.

 ## Feedback